Louis-CharlesBiron/canvasDotEffect/readme.md

     return filterId
 })

-// adding the grid to the canvas CVS.add(distortedGrid)
+// Adding the grid to the canvas CVS.add(distortedGrid)
 ```